Back

 Overview of REACH and RoHS regulations

 REACH stands for Registration, Evaluation, Authorization, and Restriction of Chemicals.
 It covers all chemical substances.
-By January 2023, it requires listing 233 Substances of Very High Concern (SVHCs).
+By early 2025, it requires listing over 235 Substances of Very High Concern (SVHCs), with ongoing additions expected.

 RoHS, or Restriction of Hazardous Substances, targets electrical and electronic items.
 It limits 10 specific substances in these products.
-RoHS 3, introduced in 2015, added more restricted chemicals.
+RoHS 3, introduced in 2015 and effective since 2019, added more restricted chemicals and clarified enforcement.

 Impact on manufacturers and importers

 These regulations affect manufacturers and importers a lot.
 Companies must meet REACH and RoHS standards to sell in the EU.
-This might mean changing product designs, materials, and supply chains.
+This might mean changing product designs, materials, and supply chains, as well as engaging in thorough material audits.

 Not following these rules can lead to big problems.
-These include legal issues, fines, product recalls, and harm to a company’s reputation.
-To stay compliant, businesses need to understand the rules, register chemicals, conduct audits, and work with suppliers.
+These include legal issues, significant fines, product recalls, and harm to a company’s reputation.
+To stay compliant, businesses need to understand the rules, register chemicals, conduct audits, and work closely with suppliers to ensure timely and accurate substance declarations.

 Scope of REACH and RoHS